 The last important aspect of the track structure is the railroad tie also known as either the crosstie or sleeper.
 During the industry's infancy railroad ties, if they were used at all, were some type of stone blocks.
 Due to weight and cost large, heavy stone blocks soon lost their luster (not to mention that they offered little flexibility) and when strap rail became widely used in the early 19th century simple wooden planks were used as railroad ties to hold the entire track structure together.
 Today, crossties are often still made of wood but much larger and thicker and almost always from heavy, durable hardwood.
 However, newer technologies have allowed for new types of railroad ties to be employed including concrete (often used on lines were fast, heavy freight or passenger trains roam) and even composite materials.

-While the rails, ballast, and ties are the most important components of the track structure other vital railroad infrastructure includes signals and bridges.
-Of course, there are many more aspects to railroad infrastructure and everything will be covered in further detail in the pages below.
+While the rails, ballast, and ties are the most important components of the track structure other vital aspects include signals and bridges.
+Of course, there are many more and everything will be covered in further detail in the pages below.
 However, to briefly mention bridges and signals the latter got its start in the industry as early as 1832 on the New Castle & Frenchtown Railroad but really came of age in 1872 with the invention of the track circuit by William Robinson.
 This circuitry allowed for the steel rail's natural conductivity to be employed thus giving birth to automatic block signaling systems, the leader of which remains Union Switch & Signal created by George Westinghouse in 1881.
 Today US&S is part of Ansaldo STS, an Italian company.

 Railroad bridges can trace their roots back to the industry's beginnings in the mid-19th century.
 Early bridges were built of stone and almost all of these impressive works of engineering can be found in the eastern United States, many of which still carry trains today.
 However, after iron and steel began to be widely employed in the latter 19th century new bridge types began to be used the most common of which were (and still are for the most part) various designs of trusses, beams, girders and spans.

-In any event, as mentioned those aspects of railroad infrastructure highlighted above are just a fraction of what can be found out along the tracks (whether today or in year's past) and everything will be discussed in further detail on the pages listed.
+In any event, as mentioned those highlighted above are just a fraction of what can be found out along the tracks (whether today or in year's past) and everything will be discussed in further detail on the pages listed.
 Some line-side structures such as water tanks, coaling towers and older signaling systems are relegated to the history books (although some still stand) and all of these historic relics will also be covered.
 As railroad's progress into the future differing components of the infrastructure they use today will almost certainly become historical footnotes such as roundhouses and tell-tales but the important thing is that their stories be kept alive so that future generations may know the history of the railroad industry and how it has progressed over the decades and centuries.
-For more information on railroad infrastructure history please click here for a general overview of the industry's past.